Versent/redux-crud/readme.md

       ...
   }
 }
 ```

-Reducers for takes a config object as second argument:
+`reducersFor` takes a config object as second argument:
 ```
 crudReducers.reducersFor('users', {key: '_id'});
 ```

 __config object:__
 ```js
 {
   key: 'id' // key to be used for merging records